 - An unstable home life, often from a young age

 The link between genetics and addiction is strong.
-Studies show heritability of the disease at 30 to 70 percent based on the drug, the journal Clinical Pharmacology and Therapeutics publishes.
-If your parent or an immediate family member struggles with addiction, you may be twice as likely to also battle the disease than someone who doesn’t have the same genetic link.
+Studies show heritability of the disease at 30% to 70% based on the substance abused.
+If your parent or an immediate family member struggles with addiction, you may be twice as likely to abuse drugs and alcohol than someone who doesn’t have the same genetic link.

-You may use drugs due to a stressful environment, but then genetic markers reinforce the behavior, NBC News explains.
-Ultimately, it is believed that both genetics and environmental aspects are involved in the onset of addiction.
+You may use drugs due to a stressful environment, but your biology may reinforce the behavior.
+Ultimately, genetics and environmental aspects are involved in most cases of addiction.